datalayer/jupyter-server-client/tests/README.md

-# Tests for jupyter-server-client
+# Tests for jupyter-server-api

-This directory contains comprehensive tests for the `jupyter-server-client` library.
+This directory contains comprehensive tests for the `jupyter-server-api` library.

 ## Test Structure